Bene-Klein/NewDoDi/AmBe/README.md

-# Americium Beryllium Source
+# This is a simulation of a Dodecahedron in Geant4

-## 1e4 neutrons activity
+## by Benedikt Klein